huntdatacenter/docs/docs/do-science/hunt-workbench/faq.md

 ### Which R version is available in RStudio?

 RStudio is configured to use packages installed in the conda environment named **`r-base`**.
-You can identify your current _R version_ packages in your [workbench terminal](/do-science/hunt-workbench/faq/#terminal) following these steps:
+You can identify your current _R version_ packages in your [Workbench Terminal](/do-science/hunt-workbench/faq/#terminal) following these steps:

-1. Open your workbench terminal.
+1. Open your Workbench Terminal.

 ![workbench_terminal.png](./images/workbench_terminal.png)